Pretorian/workshop-band-app/workshop/06-deploy-kubernetes.md

 Update `<your_docker_username>` with your Docker username.

 This file describes two major Kubernetes resources - a deployment and service.
 A deployment tells Kubernetes to pull the container specified next to `image:` from DockerHub, and then starts it and verifies that the state of the application matches the parameters described.
-For example, since we chose 3 replicas, Kubernetes will always ensure that there are 3 copies of our LoopBack application running.
+For example, since we chose 3 replicas Kubernetes will always ensure that there are 3 copies of our LoopBack application running.
 The second part of the file describes the service - a service exposes the Kubernetes application for external access.
 Namely, we are exposing the internal port 3000 on the external node port 32000.
 This is important for the next step where we learn how to access the application.

 ### Deploy your application